 Individuals, families, and property owners are eligible.

 To obtain mortgage insurance, a potential lender should consult with a HUD-approved QPE to obtain mortgage insurance.
 The potential lender then submits an application directly to the QPE.
 If the QPE refuses the application, the applicant may modify the application and reapply.
-While QPEs are vested with a large amount of responsibility for projects, HUD has the authority to adjust the mortgage amount and endorse the note.

 The program is authorized by the Housing and Community Development Act of 1992, Section 542(b), Public Law 102-550, 12 U.S.C.
 1707.
 There are no program regulations; requirements are set forth in risk-sharing agreements with the QPEs.
 Section 235 of HUD's FY 2001 Appropriations Act, Public Law 106-377, amended Section 542, which changed the Risk Sharing Pilot Program to a permanent multifamily insurance program.
 The program is administered by the Office of Multifamily Housing Programs, Office of Production, Program Administration Division.